VongHaiYen11/CSAI_Project_2/README.md

 Source/Outputs/AStar/output-01.txt
 ```

-## 🧮 Algorithms
+## <a id="algorithms"></a> 🧮 Algorithms

 ### 1. Brute Force
 - Exhaustively explores all possible bridge configurations
 - Only runs on small grids (≤ 9x9) due to exponential complexity
+- For grids larger than 9x9, the result will show "NO SOLUTION" with note "Size Limit"
-- Guaranteed to find a solution if one exists
+- Guaranteed to find a solution if one exists (for grids ≤ 9x9)

 ### 2. Backtracking
 - Depth-first search with pruning